pseudopulse/BetterDrones/README.md

 - More aggressive
 - More damage
 - Higher knockback
+- Sticks closer to owner

 # Missile Drone
 - More range
 - Less aggressive
 - More damage
+- Sticks closer to owner

 # Emergency Drone
 - Longer targeting range